backflush/devFinance/READMe.md

 ## Contribuing

 It was developed by me during one of many Rocketseat's Discover Plataform projects, my tutor was [Mayk Brito](https://github.com/maykbrito).
-I tried to evolve the project, changing the architectural pattern, that didn't exist to MVC.
+I tried to evolve the project, changed the architectural pattern that didn't exist to MVC.
 I'll be glad to receive any feedback about something that a I need to redo.
 And if you have any question....

 Reach me at: bwesleysouza@gmail.com